patrikaxenstedt/u09-weatherapp/README.md

+School assignment
-Weather app with geolocation.
+- Weather app with geolocation.
 Built with React.js.